 Cricket-Most centuries by a batsman at a single World Cup

-July 2 (Reuters) - India's opening batsman Rohit Sharma scored his fourth century at the World Cup against Bangladesh on Tuesday, equalling former Sri Lankan batsman Kumar Sangakkara for most hundreds in a single campaign.
+July 6 (Reuters) - India opening batsman Rohit Sharma scored his fifth century at the World Cup against Sri Lanka on Saturday to set the record for the most hundreds in a single campaign.

 PLAYER COUNTRY YEAR CENTURIES